 Manual (for v1 Gecho, v0.243 firmware)

-Please note this manual is for v1, the detailed manual for v2 that extends the printed materials you are receiving with your unit is under construction here.
-Channel numbers have changed so what you see below no longer applies to v2.
+Please note this manual is for v1, the detailed manual for v2 that extends the printed materials you are receiving with your unit is here.
+Channel numbers have changed so what you see below no longer applies to v2 model.

 When powered from batteries, please use the sliding switch to safely power off the device.
 It will completely disconnect the (+) pole, so no significant energy is drawn from batteries.
 It is perfectly safe to power the board via USB from a standard 5V power source without removing batteries (also plug/unplug the USB cable even while music is playing).
 This is a good way to extend battery life when you have adaptor or USB port at hand.